meffa1/gtps-crasher/README.md

 # gtps-crasher
 A Gtps Crasher Made From C++

 Crasher Has Created By Meffa With Visual Studio 2019

+This Application Compiled By Visual Studio 2019!(Visual Studio 2019 Older Is Not Support!)

+This Application Source Is C++ And Build Tools Visual Studio 2019 For Support Visual Studio >> [CLICK HERE] (https://github.com/meffa1/gtps-crasher/SUPPORT.json)
 ***How To Usage?***

 ***Windows :***